SAMS-STC Jobseeker App Coming Soon

 6. IDEAL CANDIDATE:

-The ideal candidate is a seasoned finance, controllership, risk and compliance leader, preferably with experience in complex, multi-location organizations and/or donor-funded, development-sector or public-system environments.
+The ideal candidate is a strong finance, controllership, risk and compliance professional, preferably with experience in complex, multi-location organizations and/or donor-funded, development-sector or public-system environments.

-They should bring strong accounting depth, audit readiness orientation, regulatory confidence, and the ability to translate risk and compliance priorities into practical systems, dashboards, controls, routines, and decision-support mechanisms.
+They should bring strong accounting depth, audit readiness orientation, regulatory confidence, and the ability to translate risk and compliance priorities into practical systems.

-Candidates who combine strong finance leadership with deep FCRA, NGO compliance, donor audit, and systems-strengthening experience shall be especially relevant, including suitably qualified MBA/PGDM Finance candidates where the overall experience is strongly aligned.
+Candidates who combine strong finance leadership with deep FCRA, NGO compliance, donor audit, systems-strengthening, and automation experience shall be especially relevant, including suitably qualified non-CA finance candidates where the overall experience is strongly aligned.

-This role is best suited for a mature finance professional who can serve as a trusted second-in-command to the CFO, partner effectively with senior leadership and the Board, and strengthen financial governance while supporting Mobile Creches’ next phase of scale and future finance leadership succession.
+This role is best suited for a grounded and high-potential finance professional who can serve as a trusted second-in-command to the CFO, partner effectively with senior leadership and the Board, and strengthen financial governance.

 7. NUMBER OF VACANCIES: One